tomas-862/misc/HARVARD_CS50_2024/README.md

  **Getting Started**

-To explore my work, feel free to:
+To explore, feel free to:

 1. **Clone the Repository**:
    Use the following command to clone the repository to your local machine: